toteph42/identy_switch/README.md

 ![Screenshot example](./assets/Pic01.png "Identity selection")

+### SQL ###

+Go in the SQL folder of the repo, select the right SQL query statement based on which DBMS your roundcubemail database is set (SQLite, MySQL/MariaDB, PostgreSQL).
+If you migrated from the `ident_switch` to the `identy_switch` plugin, don't forget to drop your former `ident_switch` table.
+For MySQL/MarriaDB, you can do:
+> DROP TABLE IF EXISTS ident_switch;

 ### Where to start ###
 * In settings interface create new identity.
 * For all identities except default you will see new section of settings - "Data of your identity" (see screenshot below).
 Enter data required to connect to  remote server.
 Don't forget to check **Enabled** check box.